 • A controller.
 The controller module contains a microprocessor to start and stop sample collection and record the flow rates for each module continuously.
 The controller module measures 16" x 12" x 7" and weighs 30 pounds.
-The controller has an LCD touchscreen, a slot for a removable SD memory card and SD memory card USB interface slots, networking capabilities, and the necessary electronic components.
+The controller has an LCD touchscreen, a slot for a removable SD memory card and four panel mount USB interface slots.
+Included with each controller is a USB network interface device specific to the service available at the site.
 A schematic of the controller module with the cover open is shown in Figure 2.